pax5837/PadyCli/README.md

 # Pady Cli

-A dotnet cli app with utilities for development
+A dotnet cli app with utilities for c# development.